gabema/wwu-feedback/readme.md

 ### Create a Azure SQL local database project/instance

 Create a local database instance that will behave like our Azure SQL Database that we'll eventually deploy to.
+1. Make sure Docker is installed and up to date.
+1. Make sure VS Code mssql extension is installed.
+1. Create a database project.
+1. Publish the database project to a Azure SQL emulator.
+1. Connect to the database via SQL Server tab.

 ### Initialize EF Core Database project